PhD research at Cambridge and Groningen

 I discuss the monetary constitution as part of an argument for more extensive public control over private money creation.
 Complementing my discussion of economic inequality, the dissertation explores a range of objections to banking systems as they exist today.
 I discuss environmental sustainability, the effects on business cycles, financial instability and the political power of the banks.
 I end with a discussion of the public authority over money as governed by existing constitutional structures of central bank independence.
 You can find the dissertation here, an extended dissertation abstract here, and the first accepted article to come out of the dissertation here.

 I have written the dissertation as part of a four-year programme in a financial ethics research group led by Professors Alex Oliver and Boudewijn de Bruin.
 I defended it in January 2018 and am now enrolled at the University of Groningen to complete an Economics dissertation under the supervision of Dirk Bezemer and Boudewijn de Bruin.
 This project extends my theoretical work to the Eurozone with a specific focus on the ECB and its collateral framework.
-From September 2018, I will be a Max Weber Fellow at the European University Institute in Florence.
+I am currently a Max Weber Fellow at the European University Institute in Florence.

 In my research, I criticize and extend analytic political theory, while also engaging with relevant empirical disciplines.
 This fits my own academic background, which is predominantly philosophical, but also spans the disciplines of psychology, economics, the history and philosophy of science, and the history of political thought.
 I will draw on these different disciplines in my future research on banking reform, to which I now turn.